sheltonn/spring-web-threads/README.md

 This project demonstrates the safe way to spawn threads in a web application.
+The blog article associated with this project is [here](http://javaninja.net/2016/05/spring-thread-pool-web-application/).